 As you can see, the benefits of using the Genesis Framework huge.

-WP SuperStars and almost all the WordPress tutorial sites are built on this rock-solid framework – so go get your copy today!
+A huge number of WordPress-powered websites are built on this rock-solid framework – so go get your copy today!